FaganOoi/csharp-dotnet-etcd-provider/README.md

 ### etcd-manager

-Compare to etcdkeepr, we need to take more concern about the key pattern when creat etcd value As it does not have directory concept, it is hard for us to insert value such as JSON, XML and etc.
+Compare to etcdkeepr, we need to take more concern about the key pattern when creat etcd value As it does not have directory concept, we need to cater the concept manually besides it is hard for us to insert value such as JSON, XML and etc.
 For the key pattern need to follow, we can refer to [here](./DotnetEtcdProvider/README.md)